 And you could only deduct a portion of that $6,000 because then another rule kicked in: Your deduction was limited to the portion that exceeded 2% of your adjusted gross income (AGI).
 Two percent would work out to $1,200 if your AGI were $60,000 that year.
 So now you had to reduce further that $6,000 by subtracting this amount.
 You would have been left with a deduction of $4,800 after all these calculations.

 Then, beginning in 2018, the TCJA eliminated the hobby expense deduction.
 Now you must claim all your hobby income without getting any corresponding tax break at all.

 Tax Breaks When Your Hobby Is a Business

 At the end of the day, it all comes down to how you treat your hobby.
 The IRS defines a hobby as something you do for pleasure without expecting to earn a profit.
 You’d do it regardless of whether it ever kicked off any income.

 So what happens if you change that mindset?
 Your income becomes eligible for much better tax treatment.

 You can claim those expenses on Schedule C—the tax form that calculates net taxable income for sole proprietors, independent contractors, and some business owners—if you treat your hobby as a business.
-This means that you don’t have to worry about that 2 percent rule you would have dealt with in tax years prior to 2018.
+This method means that you don’t have to worry about that 2% rule you would have dealt with in tax years before 2018.
 And you can show a loss on Schedule C.